Judy

 Structural Analysis

-The inciting incident occurs at 14 minutes when Judy is kicked out of the hotel with her children for unpaid bills and loses a performance opportunity; she has no money, no home, and no prospects in Los Angeles..
+The inciting incident occurs at 14 minutes when Judy is evicted from her hotel with her children and has nowhere to go.
+She must make an impossible choice: accept the London engagement and leave her children, or remain destitute with them..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Judy boards the plane to London, leaving her children behind, choosing to pursue the London engagement to try to rebuild her financial stability and prove she can still perform., moving from reaction to action.
+The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
+This reveals the protagonist's commitment to Judy makes the painful decision to leave her children with Sid Luft and boards the plane to London.
+She crosses the Atlantic, choosing her career over immediate motherhood in hopes of rebuilding her life., moving from reaction to action.

-The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
-Here, Judy, drunk and unable to perform, is booed off stage by the audience, collapses backstage in humiliation, and faces the death of her career and identity as a performer., shows the protagonist at their lowest point.
+The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
+Here, Judy is heckled and booed off stage during a disastrous performance where she's too intoxicated to sing.
+She retreats backstage in humiliation.
+This public collapse represents the death of her dream of a comeback and her belief in her own worth., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey